JacksonLLee/cls-proceedings/readme.md

 * figuring out the page numbers for individual papers
 * generating the paper headers and adding them to the paper PDFs
 * generating the table of contents
-* concatenating everything to create the final proceedings PDF output
+* concatenating everything to create the final proceedings PDF outputs (one for the size 8.5' x 11' and the other for 6' x 9';
+   some printers require 6' x 9')

 This tool is based essentially on what was used to compile the CLS 48 volume, plus a few upgrades.
-It has been used to compile the CLS 50 and CLS 51 volumes.
+It has been used to compile the CLS 50, 51, and 52 volumes.

 Download